You’re competent and committed. Take your career to the next level by registering as a Chartered Professional Engineer

 Become a Chartered Professional Engineer

 A Chartered Professional Engineer is an experienced engineer who is registered through Engineering New Zealand, as the Registration Authority.
 Like our Chartered Member class, you need to complete an assessment to show you can deal with complex engineering problems that require specialist knowledge.
 The difference is, CPEng need to demonstrate New Zealand specific technical experience and be reassessed at least every 6 years.
-The CPEng assessment shows you meet an international standard, so travelling overseas to work is not a problem!
+The CPEng assessment shows you meet an international standard, so traveling overseas to work is not a problem!

 Please see our assessment guidance for more useful documentation.